ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This section builds on {{Section 3 of RFC9594}} and is organized as follows.

-First, {{ssec-auth-req}} and {{ssec-auth-resp}} describe how the joining node interacts with the AS, in order to be authorized to join an OSCORE group under a given Group Manager and to obtain an Access Token.
-Then, {{ssec-token-post}} describes how the joining node transfers the obtained Access Token to the Group Manager.
+First, {{ssec-auth-req}} and {{ssec-auth-resp}} describe how the joining node interacts with the AS, in order to be authorized to join an OSCORE group under a given Group Manager and to obtain an access token.
+Then, {{ssec-token-post}} describes how the joining node transfers the obtained access token to the Group Manager.
 The following considers a joining node that intends to contact the Group Manager for the first time.

 Note that what is defined in {{Section 3 of RFC9594}} applies, and only additions or modifications to that specification are defined in this document.